abu-naser/Encrypted-MPI-Communication/README.md

 The underlying cryptographic library is user-selectable among OpenSSL, BoringSSL, Libsodium, and CryptoPP.
-With en- cryption incorporated at the MPI layer, our prototypes can run on top of any underlying network.
+With encryption incorporated at the MPI layer, our prototypes can run on top of any underlying network.
 Implemented secure routines are as follows: